-I fondly remember trips to my cousins cottage as a kid and later as a young adult, when we got to go without parents.
+I fondly remember trips to my cousin’s cottage as a kid and later as a young adult, when we got to go without our parents.

 Hanging out on the lake was always relaxing and fun.

-As I sat on the Truck stop dock this past Sunday, staring at the water that same wonderful cottage feeling washed over me.
-I felt a million miles away from everything except my present company and the plate of pig roast in front of me.
+As I sat on the Truck Stop dock this past Sunday, staring at the water that same wonderful cottage feeling washed over me.
+I felt a million miles away from everything except my present company and the plate of the pig roast in front of me.

 We oinked out, listened to some great live music and settled in for hours of great conversation by the water.

 Jack dashed off as he was heading to the Paradise Theater to catch the 9:00 pm showing of Star Wars.
-After showing Jane around, I walked her back to middle street so she could get a cab back to Victoria house and I stopped for $1 tostadas on the way home.
-A perfect ending to a perfect day.
+After showing Jane around, I walked her back to middle street so she could get a cab back to Victoria House.
+I stopped for $1 tostadas on the way home.
+It was a perfect ending to a perfect day.